scottcrowley/council/readme.md

 ### Step 2.

-1. Visit: http://council.test/register and register an account.
+1. Visit: `http://council.test/register` and register an account.
-1. Edit `config/council.php`, adding the email address of the account you just created.
+2. Edit `config/council.php`, and add any email address that should be marked as an administrator.
-1. Visit: http://council.test/admin/channels and add at least one channel.
+3. Visit: `http://council.test/admin/channels` to seed your forum with one or more channels.

 ### Step 3.